Small Chicken Bacon Ranch

 - Sweet Stix

 Stoner's dough cut into eight pieces, then topped with butter and cinnamon sugar.
-Served with cream cheese icing.$5.99
+Served with cream cheese icing.$4.99

 - Cinnamon Rolls

 Six cinnamon sugar rolls baked then topped with butter, cream cheese and more cinnamon sugar.
-Served with cream cheese icing.$5.99
+Served with cream cheese icing.$6.99

 - Cheesecake Stromboli